 - Switch up the dressing and use avocado ranch or a simple squeeze of lemon.

 No matter how you eat this salad, it is sure to become a quick favorite.
+I love eating this salad alongside butternut mac and cheese for a hearty and delicious meal.
 Enjoy!

 Disclosure: This post contains Amazon affiliate links that earn me a small commission, at no additional cost to you.
 I only recommend products I personally use and love or think my readers will find useful.